volpatto/firedrake_scripts/README.md

 # Firedrake Scripts

-This repo contains several MWE (minimal working examples) scripts which exemplify the usage of Finite Element Methods (FEM) to solve some problems I faced around or the ones I found interesting.
+This repo contains several MWE (minimal working examples) scripts which exemplify the usage of Finite Element Methods (FEM) to solve some problems I faced around or the ones I found interest.
 The implementation is done with [Firedrake Project](https://www.firedrakeproject.org/) framework, a very powerful FEM toolkit that provides a Python high-level syntax (more specifically, a Domain Specific Language - DSL) and automatic code generation.